Dr. Jules Millogo

 Shreya Harikrishnan was born in St. Paul, Minnesota and is currently a junior at North Penn High School in Pennsylvania.
 She was raised by a single mom and the experiences along the way have instilled in her a strong sense of gratitude and a passion to give back to society.
 From a young age, Shreya has been involved in service through the spiritual organization, SSIO, and has also been greatly inspired by her grandmother’s selfless service.
 Shreya strongly believes in the message of Love All, Serve All and is motivated by the goals of KAFO to help make a difference in the lives of people in Konkourona.

 Philippe Emmanuel was born in Ouagadougou, Burkina Faso.
-He moved to America where he graduated with a bachelor's degree in liberal studies He currently works at a middle school as an educator and an athletic coach.
-Philippe is passionate about working with kids and believes in children's education.
+He moved to the United States where he graduated with a bachelor's degree in liberal studies.
+He is currently a middle school Special Education teacher and an athletic coach.
+Philippe is passionate about working with kids and believes in education.
 KAFO is an opportunity for him to make an impact for the future generation of his birth country.

 Mami Siara Na de Konkourona